-Our defense lawyers in Charleston, South Carolina have helped people who’ve forgotten that they’ve left a handgun or firearm in their carry-on luggage while going through airport security at Charleston International Airport, Myrtle Beach International Airport, Columbia Metropolitan Airport, and others.
+Our criminal defense lawyers in Charleston, South Carolina have helped people who’ve forgotten that they’ve left a handgun or firearm in their carry-on luggage while going through airport security at Charleston International Airport, Myrtle Beach International Airport, Columbia Metropolitan Airport, and other airports in South Carolina.
 If this happens to you, then besides facing criminal charges, you’ll receive notice of a “civil” penalty from the Transportation Security Administration (TSA).
 In this article, we explain the “civil” consequences of carrying a gun through airport security in South Carolina and how to respond to the TSA to reduce or eliminate any fines.

 Factors the TSA Considers in Determining the Penalty